 Billing Department: IVFFL_Billing_Department@ivfflorida.com

 Who do I contact if I have more questions?

 Our main center in Margate is open every day of the year.
-Should you have questions during normal hours, we are available to take your call.
+Should you have questions during normal hours, you can call us at 954-247-6200.
 After hours, for non-emergency calls, you are free to leave a message in our general mailbox, and we will get back to you on the following business day.

 If you have an emergency after hours, on the weekend, or a holiday, we have physicians and nurses on-call to assist you.
 Simply call our main number and you will be connected to someone who will assist you.
 As always, for true medical emergencies, call 911 or go to your closest Hospital's Emergency Room.